daryllchu/agentic-ai-baseline/prompts.md

 ## Goals

-We want to make a web-based leave management system for our small company.
+We want to make a soccer legend app

 ## Requirements